bghammill/bghammill.github.io/ims-02-explore/ims-02-lesson-07/index.md

 You should see that mean elbow diameter for females is 12.37 cm, while mean elbow diameter for males is 14.46 cm.

-With females as the reference group, Mean $$\delta = mean_M - mean_F = 14.46 - 12.37 = 2.09 $$ cm.
+With females as the reference group, Mean $$\Delta = mean_M - mean_F = 14.46 - 12.37 = 2.09 $$ cm.
 You might report this as: The mean elbow diameter among males is 2.09 cm larger than it is for females.

-With males as the reference group, Mean $$\delta = mean_F - mean_M = 12.37 - 14.46 = -2.09 $$ cm.
+With males as the reference group, Mean $$\Delta = mean_F - mean_M = 12.37 - 14.46 = -2.09 $$ cm.
 You might report this as: The mean elbow diameter among females is 2.09 cm smaller than it is for males.

 There is a way to get this mean difference calculated for you by SAS using `PROC TTEST`.
 We'll see this procedure later when making inference about means.